Why User Experience is Crucial for SEO in 2021

 Another powerful tool you can use is Google Analytics.
 It’s completely free and easy to use.
 The best part is, you can actually see the data Google is tracking when users come specifically to your website.
 You can see how long they spend on certain pages, where those users are coming from, etc. It’s a wonderful tool for understanding the vital signs of your website.

-Really, there are so many great resources out there nowadays to help you discover how your website is doing.
-If you haven’t ever done this before, we recommend starting with Google Analytics.
+There are so many great resources out there to help you discover how your website is doing.
+If you haven’t done this before, we recommend starting with Google Analytics.
 It is free, easy to use, and they even offer free classes on how to use it and to truly understand the data you’re seeing.